OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See controls for development-time protection
 * MODELENSEMBLE.
 Make the model part of en ensemble in which each model has been trained in a separately protected environment.
 If one model deviates from the others, its output can be ignored as it indicates possible manipulation.
   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 References:
 * [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)

+TODO: add more info on how to practically implement the controls.
+Integration.
+Monitorin.
+Best practides.
+Real world exampels. potential challenges

 ### 3.1.1.
 Data poisoning by changing data development-time or supply chain
 The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called *causative attacks*.